etanadisasa/Multimodal-Sentiment-Analysis-of-Instagram-Posts/README.md

 │
 ├── Presentation/            # Slides or presentation files │
-├── NSFW/                    # NSFW model data (make sure you download your version here ├── requirements.txt         # List of Python dependencies ├── yolov8n.pt               # YOLO model file can be downloaded and be stored here └── README.md                # Project overview and instructions
+├── NSFW/                    # Couldn't upload due to size limit.
+NSFW model (make sure you download your version here) must be in place for the code to run an NSFW check.
+├── requirements.txt         # List of Python dependencies
+├── yolov8n.pt               # YOLO model file can be downloaded and be stored here └── README.md                # Project overview and instructions